 “You sure You know what You’re doing?”

-My author-friend David Biebel talks about this dilemma in his book If God Is So Good, Why Do I Hurt So Bad?
-He says there are two truths suffering people have to reconcile: sometimes life is agony, and our loving God is in control.
+My author-friend David Biebel talks about this dilemma in his book If God Is So Good, Why Do I Hurt So Bad He says there are two truths suffering people have to reconcile:

 In the beginning, it was hard for me to reconcile these truths.
 I honestly found that at first my faith made things harder rather than easier as I had to struggle with the fact that I loved and faithfully served God for many years and yet He let something really bad happen to me when I knew He had the power to stop it.
 I’ve heard some people without faith respond to cancer very nonchalantly because they have kind of a “que sera, sera, whatever will be, will be” approach to life.

 But for me, it’s different.
 I don’t believe that life is merely a series of random events that happen to us.
 I believe I have a Heavenly Father who loves me, watches over me and has good plans for my life.
-So, why did a nice girl like me get a not-nice thing like cancer?
+So, why did a nice girl like me get a not-nice thing like cancer 28 years ago?

 The reality is that God’s Word never promises that He will stop all bad things from happening to us.
 On the contrary, it promises us that He is prepared for each battle and will equip us, too.